ivue-material/ivue-material/README.md

 ## IVue

 IVue is a semantic component framework for Vue.
-It aims to provide clean, semantic and reusable components iVue Created according to Google's **<a href="https://material.io/" target="_blank">Material Design Spec</a>**
+It aims to provide clean, semantic and reusable components. iVue Created according to Google's **<a href="https://material.io/" target="_blank">Material Design Spec</a>**

 ## Browser Support